Biometric factors allow for secure authentication on the Android platform.

 BiometricPrompt.
 Devices that

-BiometricPrompt API for any modality, including face,
+BiometricPrompt for any modality, including face,

 fingerprint, and iris, must adhere to these strength

-cannot implement this API.
+can't implement this class.

 To integrate your biometric stack with